LarryRuane/resizable-c-array/README.md

 This library uses the standard C library memory allocation functions, `malloc`, `realloc`, and `free`.
 A secondary advantage in some environments is that the library allocates memory in "reasonable" size chunks (most commonly, 2k bytes).
 In some systems, once a memory buffer of a particular length is allocated it remains that length from then on.
 That is, if it is freed, then only a request of that length (or often, within a power of 2 of that length) will cause the buffer to be reused.
 In general, memory remains less fragmented if all or most of the allocations are small and of the same size.

 I've developed and tested this code only using gcc (on Linux).
-Porting it elsewhere will likely require some tweaks.
+Porting it elsewhere may require tweaks.

-# user interface
+## user interface
 This library is written in a style that is unusual for C, but will be familiar to C++ programmers.
 It is analogous to a template container library, such that before creating an instance of an array, you indicate the type of its elements, and code is then "generated" for that particular type.
 For example, you might create an array type to contain 16-bit (short) integers.
 Then you may create any number of instances of this array type.
 Or you may create an array of some arbitrarily complex structure.
 Or an array of characters, or an array of pointers to a particular type.

 All accesses of these arrays are fully type-checked.